RudraxDave/CampusNavigation/REPORT.md

     Time Taken: 359ms

 ## Map UI using NCurses - Extra Creds
+ Extra credit items: Maximum of 20 points:
+    Create dynamic and animated UI using ncurses: 10 points

 Creation of the Animated & dynamic User Interface

 - The First UI which Pops Up in the Terminal when the program is executed
 - This is the given MAP- Which we have to use for our functions and get required outputs.
 We have to select the Number from 1 – 8 for the execution of desired functions